Our Sustainability Targets

 Employee satisfaction

-Our target for 2025 is to maintain or improve on our 2024 employee satisfaction score.
+Our target is to maintain or improve employee satisfaction on a lasting basis.

 Zero tolerance for corruption